ESGF/esgf-test-suite/README.md

 * Run an intersection of sets (or a subset) of tests according to nose attributes

-This command line executes only the basic tests for the index node configured in `my_config.ini` (basic _intersect_ index attributes):
+This command line executes only the basic tests for the index node configured in `my_config.ini` (basic set _intersect_ index set):
 ```
 nosetests -v --nocapture --nologcapture --tc-file my_config.ini -a 'basic,index'
 ```
-Note: You may provide as many attributes as you want (logical operator is still _intersect_).
+Note: You may provide as many attributes as you want (the operator is still _intersect_).

 * Run a subset of tests without specified tests